 The clinical application of bioinformatics can be visualized in the immediate, short, and long terms.
 The human genome project plans to complete the human sequences by 2003, producing a database of all the variations in a sequence that distinguishes us.

-The practice of studying genetic disorders is evolving to discover cellular networks of genes, understand intricate interactions, and identify the role and prospect and disease.
-The clinical research team will be most successful to practice and use sophisticated computational tools.ted computational tools.
+The practice of studying genetic disorders is evolving to discover cellular networks of genes, understand intricate interactions, and identify the role and prospects, and disease.
+The clinical research team will be most successful to practice and use sophisticated computational tools.